This information is intended for use by health professionals

 1. Examination of the mouth and throat for mucosal changes

 2. Complete blood count with differential blood count and platelets.
-Haemopoietic suppression caused by methotrexate may occur abruptly and with apparently safe dosages.
+Haemopoietic suppression caused by methotrexate may occur abruptly and with apparently safe doses.
 Any profound drop in white-cell or platelet counts indicates immediate withdrawal of the medicinal product and appropriate supportive therapy.
 Patients should be advised to report all signs and symptoms suggestive of infection.
-Patients taking simultaneous administration of haematotoxic medicinal products (e.g. leflunomide) should be monitored closely with blood count and platelets.
+Patients taking haematotoxic medicinal products (e.g. leflunomide) simultaneously should be monitored closely with blood count and platelets.

 3. Liver function tests: Particular attention should be given to the appearance of liver toxicity.
 Treatment should not be instituted or should be discontinued if any abnormality of liver function tests, or liver biopsy, is present or develops during therapy.
 Such abnormalities should return to normal within two weeks after which treatment may be recommenced at the discretion of the physician.
 There is no evidence to support use of a liver biopsy to monitor hepatic toxicity in rheumatological indications.